tonyjacobscloudpro/Jalpc/_posts/2024-11-26-snowflake-snowpark.md

 ```

 ### 2. Optimizing Performance
-Leverage Snowflakeâ€™s auto-scaling and parallel processing to optimize queries and pipelines:
+Leverage Snowflake's auto-scaling and parallel processing to optimize queries and pipelines:
 - Use **clustering** for large datasets.
-- Monitor query performance with Snowflakeâ€™s **Query History**.
+- Monitor query performance with Snowflake's **Query History**.

 ---

 ## Conclusion

-Snowpark bridges the gap between Python development and Snowflakeâ€™s robust data platform.
+Snowpark bridges the gap between Python development and Snowflake's robust data platform.
 By using Snowpark, you can streamline data engineering workflows, improve performance, and unify your data processing needs.

 Explore Snowpark further with the [official documentation](https://docs.snowflake.com/en/developer-guide/snowpark/python/index.html) and start building scalable Python applications on Snowflake today!